coenraadhuman/geeky/README.md

 - [Grafana](https://grafana.com/): is the open source analytics & monitoring solution for every database that you can host on your machine.
 - [Homebridge](https://homebridge.io/):  allows you to integrate with smart home devices that do not natively support HomeKit.
 - [Kasm Workspaces](https://kasmweb.com/): Streaming containerized apps and desktops to end-users.
 Offers community edition.

+<a id="sites"></a>
+### Sites

+- [AniChart](https://anichart.net/): great site for viewing the latest anime releases for the current season and past ones.
+- [Ars Technica](https://arstechnica.com/): is a website covering news and opinions in technology, science, politics, and society.
+- [ExtremeTech](https://www.extremetech.com/): is a technology weblog, launched in June 2001, which focuses on hardware, computer software, science and other technologies.
+- [Liliputing](http://liliputing.com/): Covering mobile tech news, tips and reviews with a focus on smartphones, tablets, notebook, and handheld computers as well as tiny desktop PCs.
+- [LinuxServer.io](https://www.linuxserver.io/): optimised, frequently updated community maintained container images.

 <a id="saas"></a>
 ### Software as a Service (SaaS)